-And, sometimes, the consumers are mis-lead into believing that the most expensive hosting plan will provide the best experience.
+And, sometimes, consumers are misled into believing that the most expensive hosting plan will provide the best experience.
 But, you’ll need to understand that just a hosting space and its features don’t determine the end-user experience of a website.

 If your website isn’t internally optimized, even the best hosting plan can’t help you provide the best experience.

-For instance, if you purchase the largest store space and deploy the best technology in your physical store.
-But, if the products’ quality, employee behaviour and customer service isn’t streamlined, your business will most likely shut down.
+For instance, if you purchase the largest storage space and deploy the best technology in your physical store.
+But, if the products’ quality, employee behavior, and customer service aren’t streamlined, your business will most likely shut down.

 Now, just because we spoke about how expensive hosting plans aren’t the best.
 We aren’t trying to imply that a cheap/free hosting service is good.

 Cheap/free hosting services come with their own set of issues.
-Poor customer service and unusually slow loading speeds are just the tip of the iceberg.
+Poor customer service and unusually slow loading speeds are just the tips of the iceberg.

 We’d recommend that you choose a hosting service that provides the best solution at an optimized investment cost.

-If you are confused, we’d recommend for you to check our articles/ listen to our podcasts about:
+If you are confused, we’d recommend for you check our articles/ listen to our podcasts about:

 (Links in the description below.)

-This is one of the most popular myths around web-hosting that people tend to believe.
+This is one of the most popular myths about web-hosting that people tend to believe.

 But, a few don’t.
 And, it misleads the user to believe that they can host any number of websites on the hosting server.